 Though courses are web-based, you will need to take some exams in a proctored setting.
-Proctored testing can occur in the classroom with your instructor, with the Proctorio or ProctorU remote test proctoring services, or at a physical testing facility on-campus or off-campus.
+Proctored testing can occur in the classroom with your instructor, with a remote test proctoring services, or at a physical testing facility on-campus or off-campus.

-- If you are unable to attend your instructor’s testing sessions on-campus, the Proctorio or ProctorU remote test proctoring services are your next options.
+- If you are unable to attend your instructor’s testing sessions on-campus, a remote test proctoring service is your next option.
 Through your computer’s webcam and high-speed internet connection, you can take your exam wherever you may be, whenever it is convenient for you.

-- If you are enrolled in an online course and do not see your exam, please ask that your instructor to contact ProctoredTesting@kent.edu to get started with ProctorU or Proctorio.
+- If you are enrolled in an online course and do not see your exam, please ask that your instructor to contact ProctoredTesting@kent.edu to get started with a remote test proctoring service.

 For your convenience, we have provided several locations where you can take the exams with a proctor.
 You are permitted to find your own proctor and location (all costs associated will be your responsibility).
 However, the proctor and location you select must be approved by the instructor at least five business days prior to the exam date.

 What a proctor does: